Problem-solving support

 Legal Clinic

-Legal Clinic UW (Klinika Prawa) is a free-of-charge Student Legal Aid Center established at the Faculty of Law and Administration.
-Legal advice is provided by a group of students at the end of their studies to anyone who needs it and is not able to pay for it.
+The Legal Clinic (Klinika Prawa) is a free-of-charge student legal aid centre established at the Faculty of Law and Administration.
+Legal advice is provided by a group of students at the end of their studies to anyone who needs it but cannot afford to pay for it.
 The students are supervised by professional lawyers.

 E-mail: klinika@wpia.uw.edu.pl